 - Investigations in which the researcher creates or influences the situation in which the human subjects find themselves for the purposes of collecting information about those subjects.
 This includes naturalistic observational studies in which the presence of the observer may affect the situation, as well as ethnographic or participant observation studies and experimental manipulations whether in the field or the laboratory.

 - Investigations in which the researcher interacts with the human subjects in order to obtain information from those subjects.
-Biological research in which people are measured or fluids drawn or collected obviously falls under interaction.
-So do questionnaire and interview research, even when the interaction is an informal conversation, the content of which will be recorded in notes at a later time.
+Biological research in which people are measured or fluids drawn or collected obviously falls under interaction as well as questionnaire and interview research, even when the interaction is an informal conversation, yet the content of which will be recorded in notes at a later time.

-- Investigations in which the research uses already existing data about human subjects in which the identity of the subjects is knowable from the data or the data are of such a personal nature that people might reasonably expect the data to be held in confidence.
+- Investigations in which the research uses already existing data about human subjects in which the identity of the subjects is known from the data or the data are of such a personal nature that people might reasonably expect the data to be held in confidence.
 Obvious examples would be transcripts or medical records.
-Less clear cut examples might include email posts to a list-serve or letters written to a public person, depending on when the records are opened.
+Less clear-cut examples might include email posts to a listserv or letters written to a public person, depending on when the records are opened.

-While physical and health risks clearly need to be considered, several other categories of risk also need to be considered.
+Physical and health risks clearly need to be considered.
+Additionally, several other categories of risk also need to be considered.
 One is the possibility of creating mental or emotional distress (including embarrassment to the participant).
-For example, asking questions about some aspects of a participant’s background (e.g., “Have you ever had an abortion?”) might trigger traumatic memories, and could be viewed as emotional risk.
+For example, asking questions about some aspects of a participant’s background might trigger traumatic memories and could be viewed as an emotional risk.

 Another category of risk is the risk of the loss of privacy.
 Asking very personal questions on a questionnaire or in an interview, where the investigator will be able to link the answers to the participant, constitutes a loss of privacy.
 In addition, there may be potential for compromise of confidentiality, if through publication of your work or inadvertent disclosure some participants could be identified with their responses.